How I Budget My Salary While Living With My Parents

 See My Budget

-For me, living with my parents completely changed the way I think about money.
+Living with my parents completely changed the way I think about budgeting, saving money, and spending intentionally.

 A lot of people assume that if you live at home, you automatically spend your income carelessly because you have fewer bills.
 But for me, it became the opposite.